How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Clear Windows Bluetooth Cache to Fix Persistent Stereo Issues

-If your earbuds repeatedly revert to mono audio even after re-pairing, leftover Bluetooth pairing data stored in the Windows Registry may be the cause.
-Deleting the saved device entry forces Windows to rebuild the Bluetooth configuration from scratch on the next pairing.
+If your earbuds repeatedly revert to mono even after re-pairing, leftover data in the Windows Registry may be the cause.
+Deleting it forces Windows to rebuild the Bluetooth configuration from scratch.

 Warning: This involves editing the Windows Registry.
-Follow the steps exactly and only delete the entry for your specific earbuds.
+Follow the steps exactly and only delete entries for your specific earbuds.

 Clear Windows Bluetooth Cache to Fix Persistent Stereo Issues thru Registry Editor

 • Step 1: Press Windows key + R, type regedit, and press Enter.
-Click Yes if prompted by User Account Control.
+Click Yes if prompted.

-• Step 2: In the Registry Editor address bar, paste this path and press Enter:
+• Step 2: Paste this path into the Registry Editor address bar and press Enter:

 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\BTHPORT\Parameters\Devices

 • Step 3: Expand the Devices folder.
-You will see several subfolders with random strings of letters and numbers.
-These cannot be matched to device names easily, so proceed to delete them all.
+You will see subfolders with random strings — these are saved device entries.

-• Step 4: Right-click each subfolder one by one and select Delete.
-It is safe to delete all of them — Windows will automatically recreate these entries the next time you pair any Bluetooth device.
-Note that you will need to re-pair all your Bluetooth devices after this step.
+• Step 4: Right-click each subfolder and select Delete.
+It is safe to delete all of them — Windows recreates these entries automatically on next pairing.
+Note: you will need to re-pair all Bluetooth devices after this step.

-• Step 5: Close Registry Editor and restart your computer fully.
+• Step 5: Close Registry Editor and restart your computer.

 Troubleshooting Bluetooth Driver Issues

 Outdated or corrupted Bluetooth drivers frequently cause stereo audio problems.
-Here’s how to address driver-related issues:
+Here’s how to fix driver-related issues:

 Updating Bluetooth Drivers